audioplastic/ooura/README.md

 // Set up an input signal of size 8;
 let input = new Float64Array([1,2,3,4,1,2,3,4]);

-// Set up the fft object and use a helper to generate an output array
+// Set up the FFT object and use a helper to generate an output array
 // of correct length and type. let oo = new ooura(input.length, {"type":"real", "radix":4});
 let output = oo.scalarArrayFactory();